What Is Inherited Family Trauma?

 Can Family Constellations help reveal inherited trauma?

-It may help bring unconscious family dynamics, loyalties, and unresolved emotional patterns into greater awareness.
+Family Constellations may help bring unconscious family dynamics, loyalties, exclusions, interruptions, and unresolved emotional patterns into greater awareness.